queryluke/masseffect-5e-data/text/en/armor/stock-heavy-armor.md

 ---
 name: Stock Heavy Armor
-features: []
+flavor: A cheap and simple set of heavy armor.
 ---
-A cheap and simple set of heavy armor.